star-whale/starwhale/docs/docs/reference/cli/project.md

 swcli project select PROJECT
 ```

-- `PROJECT` argument is required, it uses `Project URI` format.
+- `PROJECT` argument is required.
+It uses the `Project URI` format.
-- For cloud instances, you should login it at first.
+- For cloud instances, you should log in first.
 - Example:

     ```bash